kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 </html>
 ```

-**That's it! the player starts to play and your plugin is now in action.**
+**That's it! the player starts to play and your plugin is activated.**

 # Writing an Advanced Plugin